mozilla/areweslimyet/faq/faq.md

 ## How is this data generated?

-We run the target build of Firefox (Linux 64-bit, non-pgo) through a benchmark script (written using [mozmill][]) and measure its memory usage at a variety of points along the way.
+For the desktop benchmark, we run the target build of Firefox (Linux 64-bit, non-pgo) through a benchmark script (written using [mozmill][]) and measure its memory usage at a variety of points along the way.
 The testing procedure is as follows.

   * Start the browser, record **fresh start** memory.
+  * Sit idle for 30 seconds and record **fresh start [+30s]** memory.
   * Run Mozilla's [TP5][] pageload benchmark 5 times.
 TP5 loads 100 popular
     webpages, served from a local webserver.
 We load the pages round-robin into 30 different tabs, with a 10 second delay between pageloads.